Pattern Masking for Dictionary Matching: Introduction

-\subparagraph{Related Algorithmic Work.} Let us denote the wildcard symbol by $\star$ and provide a brief overview of works related to \PPSM, the main problem considered in this paper. \begin{itemize} \item Partial Match: Given a dictionary $\D$ of $d$ strings over an alphabet $\Sigma=\{0,1\}$, each of length $\ell$, and a string $q$ over $\Sigma \sqcup \{\star\}$ of length $\ell$, the problem asks whether $q$ matches any string from $\D$.
-This is a well-studied problem~\cite{DBLP:conf/stoc/BorodinOR99,DBLP:conf/icalp/CharikarIP02,DBLP:journals/jcss/JayramKKR04,DBLP:journals/jcss/MiltersenNSW98,DBLP:journals/siamcomp/Patrascu11,DBLP:journals/siamcomp/PatrascuT09,DBLP:journals/siamcomp/Rivest76}.
-Patrascu~\cite{DBLP:journals/siamcomp/Patrascu11} showed that any data structure for the Partial Match problem with cell-probe complexity $t$ must use space $2^{\Omega(\ell/t)}$, assuming the word size is $\cO(d^{1-\epsilon}/t)$, for any constant $\epsilon>0$.
-The key difference to \PPSM is that the wildcard positions in the query strings are fixed. \item Dictionary Matching with $k$-wildcards: Given a dictionary $\D$ of total size $N$ over an alphabet $\Sigma$ and a query string $q$ of length $\ell$ over $\Sigma \sqcup \{\star\}$ with up to $k$ wildcards, the problem asks for the set of matches of $q$ in $\D$.
+\begin{itemize} \item \emph{Dictionary Matching with $k$-wildcards}: Given a dictionary $\D$ of total size $N$ over an alphabet $\Sigma$ and a query string $q$ of length $\ell$ over $\Sigma \sqcup \{\star\}$ with up to $k$ wildcards, the problem asks for the set of matches of $q$ in $\D$.
 This is essentially a parameterized variant of the Partial Match problem.
-The seminal paper of Cole, Gottlieb and Lewenstein~\cite{DBLP:conf/stoc/ColeGL04} proposed a data structure occupying $\cO(N\log^k\!N)$ space allowing for $\cO(\ell\!+\!2^k\!\log\log N\!+\!|\textsf{output}|)$-time querying.
+The seminal paper of Cole et al.~\cite{DBLP:conf/stoc/ColeGL04} proposed a data structure occupying $\cO(N\log^k\!N)$ space allowing for $\cO(\ell\!+\!2^k\!\log\log N\!+\!|\textsf{output}|)$-time querying.
 This data structure is based on recursively computing a heavy-light decomposition of the suffix tree and copying the subtrees hanging off light children.
-Generalizations and slight improvements have been proposed in~\cite{DBLP:journals/tcs/LewensteinMRT14} and~\cite{DBLP:journals/mst/BilleGVV14}.
+Generalizations and slight improvements have been proposed in~\cite{DBLP:journals/mst/BilleGVV14},~\cite{DBLP:journals/tcs/LewensteinMRT14}, and~\cite{DBLP:conf/esa/GawrychowskiLN14}.
 In~\cite{DBLP:journals/mst/BilleGVV14} the authors also proposed an alternative data structure that instead of a $\log^k\!\!N$ factor in the space complexity has a multiplicative $|\Sigma|^{k^2}$ factor.
 Nearly-linear-sized data structures that essentially try all different combinations of letters in the place of wildcards and hence incur a $|\Sigma|^k$ factor in the query time have been proposed in~\cite{DBLP:journals/mst/BilleGVV14,LNV14-stacs}.
-On the lower bound side, Afshani and Nielsen~\cite{AN16icalp} showed that, in the pointer machine model, essentially any data structure for the problem in scope must have exponential dependency on $k$ in either the space or the query time, explaining the barriers hit by the existing approaches. \end{itemize} For other related works (Dictionary Matching with $k$-errors~\cite{DBLP:journals/jal/YaoY97,DBLP:journals/ipl/BrodalV00,DBLP:conf/stoc/ColeGL04,DBLP:conf/cpm/Belazzougui09,DBLP:journals/algorithmica/ChanLSTW10,DBLP:journals/algorithmica/BelazzouguiV16} and Enumerating Motifs with $k$-wildcards~\cite{GM+18,takeakipolydelay,tcs-mask,Parida00,AP04,PCGS05}), see Appendix~\ref{app:related}.
+On the lower bound side, Afshani and Nielsen~\cite{AN16icalp} showed that, in the pointer machine model, essentially any data structure for the problem in scope must have exponential dependency on $k$ in either the space or the query time, explaining the barriers hit by the existing approaches. \item \emph{Enumerating Motifs with $k$-wildcards}: Given an input string $s$ of length $n$ over an alphabet $\Sigma$ and positive integers $k$ and $z$, this problem asks to enumerate all motifs over $\Sigma \sqcup \{\star\}$ with up to $k$ wildcards that occur at least $z$ times in $s$.
+As the size of the output is exponential in $k$, the enumeration problem has such a lower bound.
+Several approaches exist for efficient motif enumeration, all aimed at reducing the impact of the output's size: efficient indexing to minimize the output delay~\cite{takeakipolydelay,GM+18}; exploiting a hierarchy of wildcards positions according to the number of occurrences~\cite{tcs-mask}; defining a subset of motifs of fixed-parameter tractable size (in $k$ or $z$) that can generate all the others~\cite{PCGS03,PCGS05}, or defining maximality notions meaning a subset of the motifs that implicitly include all the others~\cite{maxmot09,madmax11}. \end{itemize}